leearmstrong/ElectricSidecar/README.md

 ### Universal binary

-If you would like to build a universal binary for both Intel (x86) and Apple (M1) Mac's then run the compiler with:
+If you would like to build a universal binary for both Intel (x86) and Apple (ARC) processors (M-series Mac's, iPhones, iPads, Watches) then run the compiler with:

 ```bash
 swift build -c release --arch arm64 --arch x86_64